Human-Induced and Observed Global Warming

 Observed warming is the measured temperature of the planet, and is directly related to the impacts of climate-related events in a given year; it is therefore useful for planning climate adaptation.
 However, this value fluctuates quite a lot each year due to natural processes such as solar variation, volcanic eruptions, and El Niño oscillations; these yearly fluctuations mean that it can be difficult to see how close the current climate is to long-term average temperatures such as the 1.5 °C (2.7 °F) and 2 °C (3.6 °F) stabilization targets set out in the Paris Agreement.

 Scientists, therefore, use techniques called “Detection and Attribution” to separate the “noise” of these naturally caused fluctuations from the “signal” of human-induced warming (sometimes also called anthropogenic warming).
-Human contributions to warming come from well-mixed greenhouse gasses (consisting of CO2, CH4, N2O, and F-gasses) and other human forcings (consisting of aerosol radiation interaction, aerosol-cloud interaction, black carbon on snow, contrails, ozone, stratospheric H2O, and land use).
+Human contributions to warming come from well-mixed greenhouse gases (consisting of CO2, CH4, N2O, and F-gases) and other human forcings (consisting of aerosol radiation interaction, aerosol-cloud interaction, black carbon on snow, contrails, ozone, stratospheric H2O, and land use).
 Human-induced warming is directly related to human activities and changes predictably and smoothly each year, making it useful for planning climate mitigation.

 IPCC AR6: Chapter 3, Intergovernmental Panel on Climate Change Assessment Report 6